ePages-de/epages-devportal/_posts/2018/2019-12-24-localization-tool.md

 Here's a little explanation for the column titles:

 - **PR**: A short but meaningful name for the PR so that you know what this PR is about and which keys it includes.
-- **Approved**: Add a tick once you have approved the PR.
+- **Approved**: Add a tick once the Localizatin Manager has approved the PR.
-- **Merged**: Add a tick when the PR was merged into the `l10n` branch by the delopment team.
+- **Merged**: Add a tick once the PR was merged into the `l10n` branch by the delopment team.
 - **Translation date**: The date the keys will be processed by the UI writers.
 - **Merged back**: Add a tick once the PR of PhraseApp with new translations was merged back into the `l10n` branch by the development team.
-- **Comment**: Add comments if needed, e.g. a reminder that you need to delete keys in PhraseApp once the PR is merged.
+- **Comment**: Add comments if needed, e.g. a reminder that keys in PhraseApp need to be deleted once the PR is merged.

 With the help of this list, it's much easier to keep an overview of localization-related PRs and their approvals.

 ## Never stop improving!

 It's now almost one year ago that we introduced PhraseApp.
-That's why we lately had a little localization retro with our UI writers, developers, the responsible Product owner, and our Localization Manager.
+That's why we lately had a little localization retro with our UI writers, developers, the responsible Product Owner, and our Localization Manager.
 And...we are happy!
-Even though, there are still some challenges that pop up every now and then, we are able to cope with them.
+Even though, there are still some challenges that pop up every now and then.
+But we are able to cope with them.
-And we can enjoy so many advantages that we wouldn't have dreamt of two years ago.
+And we can enjoy so many advantages that we never would have dreamt of two years ago.
 Putting our localization process under the microscope, and being willing and brave enough to make big changes totally paid off for us.
 Give it a try!